 Once the question of the location of the county seat was settled, voters in Gilliam County proved reluctant to provide a courthouse in Condon.
 After the county seat moved to Condon in 1890, county government operated out of a two-room house until 1903 when the county court appropriated money to construct a courthouse.
 This structure was destroyed by a fire in 1954 that caused heavy losses to the contents of the building, including a large number of county records.
 The next year, the county replaced the burned structure with the present courthouse built on the same site.

 Gilliam County has a county court form of government.
 Elected officials include two county commissioners, a county judge, district attorney, assessor, clerk, sheriff, surveyor, justice of the peace, and treasurer.

 The county's population dropped sharply from a high of 3,960 residents in 1920 to 1,717 in 1990.
 After a significant increase in the 1990s, the 2013 population of 1,945 represented a 4% increase from 2010.

 For many years, Indians traversed the county on well-worn trails to reach fishing, hunting, foraging and trading areas.
 Many of these trails are still visible in the rangeland.
 The first non-native people in the area included Americans following the Oregon Trail to the Willamette Valley.
 In the late 19th century, new settlers arrived from the midwestern and eastern United States and Europe.
 Many settlers were part of the larger reverse migration of people who had settled in the Willamette Valley.

 Gilliam County is in the heart of the Columbia Basin wheat area.
 Its economy is based primarily on agriculture centering on wheat, barley and beef cattle.
 Apples and other irrigated crops are an important part of the economy of the north end of the county.
 After agriculture and livestock, other principal industries include tourism, waste management, hunting and fishing.
-Wind turbine farms have become a significant presence on the county's landscape in recent years as well.
+Wind turbine farms have become a significant presence on the county's landscape as well.